awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

-# Tutorial: Assigning `IPv6` addresses to pods and services<a name="cni-ipv6"></a>
+# Tutorial: Assigning `IPv6` addresses to Pods and services<a name="cni-ipv6"></a>

-By default, Kubernetes assigns `IPv4` addresses to your pods and services\.
-Instead of assigning `IPv4` addresses to your pods and services, you can configure your cluster to assign `IPv6` addresses to them\.
-Amazon EKS doesn't support dual\-stacked pods or services, even though Kubernetes does in version `1.23` and later\.
-As a result, you can't assign both `IPv4` and `IPv6` addresses to your pods and services\.
+By default, Kubernetes assigns `IPv4` addresses to your Pods and services\.
+Instead of assigning `IPv4` addresses to your Pods and services, you can configure your cluster to assign `IPv6` addresses to them\.
+Amazon EKS doesn't support dual\-stacked Pods or services, even though Kubernetes does in version `1.23` and later\.
+As a result, you can't assign both `IPv4` and `IPv6` addresses to your Pods and services\.

 You select which IP family you want to use for your cluster when you create it\.
 You can't change the family after you create the cluster\.<a name="ipv6-considerations"></a>

 **Considerations for using the `IPv6` family for your cluster:**
 + You must create a new cluster that's version `1.21` or later and specify that you want to use the `IPv6` family for that cluster\.
 You can't enable the `IPv6` family for a cluster that you updated from a previous version\.
 For instructions on how to create a new cluster, see [Creating an Amazon EKS cluster](create-cluster.md)\.
 + The version of the Amazon VPC CNI add\-on that you deploy to your cluster must be version `1.10.1` or later\.
 This version or later is deployed by default with a new `1.21` or later cluster\.
 After you deploy the add\-on, you can't downgrade your Amazon VPC CNI add\-on to a version lower than `1.10.1` without first removing all nodes in all node groups in your cluster\.
-+ Windows pods and services aren't supported\.
++ Windows Pods and services aren't supported\.
 + If you use Amazon EC2 nodes, you must configure the Amazon VPC CNI add\-on with IP prefix delegation and `IPv6`\.
 If you choose the `IPv6` family when creating your cluster, the `1.10.1` version of the add\-on defaults to this configuration\.
 This is the case for both a self\-managed or Amazon EKS add\-on\.
 For more information about IP prefix delegation, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.
 + When you create a cluster, the VPC and subnets that you specify must have an `IPv6` CIDR block that's assigned to the VPC and subnets that you specify\.
 They must also have an `IPv4` CIDR block assigned to them\.
 This is because, even if you only want to use `IPv6`, a VPC still requires an `IPv4` CIDR block to function\.
 For more information, see [Associate an `IPv6` CIDR block with your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#vpc-associate-ipv6-cidr) in the Amazon VPC User Guide\.
 + When you create your cluster and nodes, you must specify subnets that are configured to auto\-assign `IPv6` addresses\.
 Otherwise, you can't deploy your cluster and nodes\.
 By default, this configuration is disabled\.
 For more information, see [Modify the `IPv6` addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-ipv6) in the Amazon VPC User Guide\.
 + The route tables that are assigned to your subnets must have routes for `IPv6` addresses\.
 For more information, see [Migrate to `IPv6`](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html) in the Amazon VPC User Guide\.
 + Your security groups must allow `IPv6` addresses\.
 For more information, see [Migrate to `IPv6`](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html) in the Amazon VPC User Guide\.
 + You can only use `IPv6` with AWS Nitro\-based Amazon EC2 or Fargate nodes\.
-+ You can't use `IPv6` with [Tutorial: Security groups for pods](security-groups-for-pods.md) with Amazon EC2 nodes\.
++ You can't use `IPv6` with [Tutorial: Security groups for Pods](security-groups-for-pods.md) with Amazon EC2 nodes\.
 However, you can use it with Fargate nodes\.
-If you need separate security groups for individual pods, continue using the `IPv4` family with Amazon EC2 nodes, or use Fargate nodes instead\.
+If you need separate security groups for individual Pods, continue using the `IPv4` family with Amazon EC2 nodes, or use Fargate nodes instead\.
 + If you previously used [custom networking](cni-custom-network.md) to help alleviate IP address exhaustion, you can use `IPv6` instead\.
 You can't use custom networking with `IPv6`\.
 If you use custom networking for network isolation, then you might need to continue to use custom networking and the `IPv4` family for your clusters\.
 + You can't use `IPv6` with [AWS Outposts](eks-outposts.md)\.
 + Pods and services are only assigned an `IPv6` address\.
 They aren't assigned an `IPv4` address\.
-Because pods are able to communicate to `IPv4` endpoints through NAT on the instance itself, [DNS64 and NAT64](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-nat64-dns64) aren't needed\.
+Because Pods are able to communicate to `IPv4` endpoints through NAT on the instance itself, [DNS64 and NAT64](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-nat64-dns64) aren't needed\.
 If the traffic needs a public IP address, the traffic is then source network address translated to a public IP\.
-+ The source `IPv6` address of a pod isn't source network address translated to the `IPv6` address of the node when communicating outside of the VPC\.
++ The source `IPv6` address of a Pod isn't source network address translated to the `IPv6` address of the node when communicating outside of the VPC\.
 It is routed using an internet gateway or egress\-only internet gateway\.
 + All nodes are assigned an `IPv4` and `IPv6` address\.
 + The [Amazon FSx for Lustre CSI driver](fsx-csi.md) is not supported\.
-+ You can use version `2.3.1` or later of the AWS Load Balancer Controller to load balance [application](alb-ingress.md) or [network](network-load-balancing.md) traffic to `IPv6` pods in IP mode, but not instance mode\.
++ You can use version `2.3.1` or later of the AWS Load Balancer Controller to load balance [application](alb-ingress.md) or [network](network-load-balancing.md) traffic to `IPv6` Pods in IP mode, but not instance mode\.
 For more information, see [Installing the AWS Load Balancer Controller add\-on](aws-load-balancer-controller.md)\.
 + You must attach an `IPv6` IAM policy to your node IAM or CNI IAM role\.
 Between the two, we recommend that you attach it to a CNI IAM role\.
 For more information, see [Create IAM policy for clusters that use the `IPv6` family](cni-iam-role.md#cni-iam-role-create-ipv6-policy) and [Step 1: Create the Amazon VPC CNI plugin for Kubernetes IAM role](cni-iam-role.md#cni-iam-role-create-role)\.
-+ Each Fargate pod receives an `IPv6` address from the CIDR that's specified for the subnet that it's deployed in\.
-The underlying hardware unit that runs Fargate pods gets a unique `IPv4` and `IPv6` address from the CIDRs that are assigned to the subnet that the hardware unit is deployed in\.
++ Each Fargate Pod receives an `IPv6` address from the CIDR that's specified for the subnet that it's deployed in\.
+The underlying hardware unit that runs Fargate Pods gets a unique `IPv4` and `IPv6` address from the CIDRs that are assigned to the subnet that the hardware unit is deployed in\.
 + We recommend that you perform a thorough evaluation of your applications, Amazon EKS add\-ons, and AWS services that you integrate with before deploying `IPv6` clusters\.
 This is to ensure that everything works as expected with `IPv6`\.
 + Use of the Amazon EC2 [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) `IPv6` endpoint is not supported with Amazon EKS\.
 + You can't use `IPv6` with the [Calico network policy engine add\-on](calico.md)\.